Friday, March 6, 2026

 10. How profitable is owning a bakery?

-Bakery profitability varies widely, with net profit margins typically ranging from 5% to 20%, depending on concept, location, and management efficiency.
-Most bakeries reach breakeven in 12-18 months, with full profitability in 24-36 months.
+The profitability of bakeries can widely differ, and their net profit margin can vary from 5% to 20%, based on concepts and management efficiency.
+Most bakeries attain the point of breakeven in 12-18 months and full profitability of the business in 24-36 months.